tychonievich/quizzes/README.md

 ### KaTeX

-You'll to install [KaTeX](...) if you want math rendering; you'll also need servable copies of the katex css and fonts files.
+You'll need to install [KaTeX](...) if you want math rendering; you'll also need servable copies of the katex css and fonts files.

 1. `npm install --global katex`
 2. `mkdir katex`